Which is the best cloud storage service for Linux? We list several free cloud storage services that you can use in

-Copy was the best cloud storage for Linux for past couple of years.
+A couple of years back, Copy was the best cloud storage for Linux.
 It gave over 300 Gb storage and came with native apps for desktop platforms including Linux and mobile platforms as iOS and Android.
-But unfortunately Copy has been discontinued and it forced me to look for some best alternative to Copy.
+But unfortunately Copy has been discontinued and it forced me to look elsewhere as a viable cloud software for Linux.

 Best Cloud storage services for Linux

 Now, what do you want in a cloud storage services as a Linux storage?
 Let me guess:

 - Lots of free storage.
-After all, individuals cannot pay hefty amounts every month.
+After all, not all individuals can pay hefty amounts every month.

 - Native Linux client.
 So that you can synchronize files easily with the server without doing special tweaking or running scripts at regular intervals.

 - Desktop clients for other desktop OSes i.e. Windows and OS X. Portability is a necessity and syncing files between devices is such a good relief.

 - Mobile apps for Android and iOS.
 In today’s modern world, you need to be connected to all the devices.

-Let’s see what are the best cloud services for Linux.
+Let’s see what are the best cloud services for Linux that fit most of the